-For Immediate Release: Monday, March 24, 2008
+For release: Wednesday, March 12, 2008

-UNION MEMBERSHIP IN MICHIGAN, 2007
+UNION MEMBERSHIP IN MASSACHUSETTS, 2007

-In 2007, 19.5 percent of wage and salary workers in Michigan were union members compared with 19.6 percent in 2006, according to the U.S. Department of Labor's Bureau of Labor Statistics.
-Regional Commissioner Jay A. Mousa noted that the State's 2007 union membership rate was the lowest recorded in the 19 years of the data series.
-At its peak in 1989, 26.0 percent of all workers in Michigan belonged to a union.
+In 2007, the number of workers belonging to a union declined by 35,000 to 379,000 in Massachusetts, according to the U.S. Department of Labor's Bureau of Labor Statistics.
+Union members accounted for 13.2 percent of wage and salary workers in Massachusetts, down from 14.5 percent in 2006.
+Regional Commissioner Denis M. McSweeney noted that, although the State's 2007 union membership level was the lowest recorded in the 19 years of the data series, Massachusetts still ranked in the top quarter (12th) among all state levels nationwide.
+At the peak in 1990, the Commonwealth's union membership rate was 17.5 percent, or 479,000 workers.
 (See table A.)

-Nationally, union members accounted for 12.1 percent of employed wage and salary workers in 2007, essentially unchanged from 12.0 percent in 2006.
-The union membership rate for the U.S. has declined from a high of 20.1 percent in 1983, the first year for which comparable national union data were available.
-Michigan was 1 of 20 states that had union membership rates above the U.S. average in 2007.
+Nationally, the number of workers belonging to a union rose by 311,000 to nearly 15.7 million in 2007.
+Union members accounted for 12.1 percent of employed wage and salary workers, essentially unchanged from 12.0 percent in 2006.
+In 1983, the first year for which comparable national union data were available, the union membership rate was 20.1 percent.
+Massachusetts was 1 of 20 states that had union membership rates above the U.S. average in 2007.

-In Michigan, 819,000 wage and salary workers were union members in 2007.
-An additional 46,000 workers were represented by a union on their main job or were covered by an employee association or contract while not being union members themselves.
-Nationwide, nearly 15.7 million wage and salary workers were union members in 2007, while another 1.6 million were represented by a union on their main job but not union members themselves.
+In addition to Massachusetts' 379,000 wage and salary workers who were union members in 2007, another 23,000 workers were represented by a union on their main job or were covered by an employee association or contract while not being union members themselves.
+Nationwide, 1.6 million wage and salary workers were represented by a union on their main job but not union members themselves.

-In 2007, 30 states and the District of Columbia had union membership rates below that of the U.S. average, 12.1 percent, while 20 states had higher rates.
+In 2007, 30 states and the District of Columbia had union membership rates below the U.S. average of 12.1 percent, while 20 states had higher rates.
 (See table 1.)
-Relative to 2006, 27 states registered lower union membership rates, 20 states recorded higher membership rates, and 3 states and the District of Columbia had no changes in their rates.
+Relative to 2006, 27 states registered lower union membership rates in 2007, 20 states recorded higher membership rates, and 3 states and the District of Columbia had no changes in their rates.